top of page

 • Struggles with geometry or visualizing shapes.

-• Has difficulty organizing math problems on paper or keeping track of steps in multi-step problems.
+• Difficulty organizing math problems on paper or keeping track of steps in multi-step problems.

 • Takes longer than peers to complete math assignments or tests, even when trying their best.